apache/polaris/docs/quickstart.md

 ## Bootstrapping Polaris

 For this tutorial, we'll launch an instance of Polaris that stores entities only in-memory.
 This means that any entities that you define will be destroyed when Polaris is shut down.
 It also means that Polaris will automatically bootstrap itself with root credentials.
-For more information on how to configure Polaris for production usage, see the [docs](./configuring-polaris-for-production.md).

 When Polaris is launched using in-memory mode the root `CLIENT_ID` and `CLIENT_SECRET` can be found in stdout on initial startup.
 For example:

 ```
-Bootstrapped with credentials: {"client-id": "XXXX", "client-secret": "YYYY"}
+realm: default-realm root principal credentials: <CLIENT_ID>:<CLIENT_SECRET>
 ```

 Be sure to note of these credentials as we'll be using them below.